New Zealand China Free Trade Agreement NZCFTA

 Certificates of Non-Manipulation (CNM) Requirement

-Under Article 25 of the NZCFTA and Article 14 of Decree 175 goods are required to on a ‘direct consignment’ between the parties.
+Under Article 25 of the NZCFTA and Article 14 of Decree 175 goods are required to be on a ‘direct consignment’ between the parties.
 China Customs have required Certificates of Non-Manipulation for consignments trans-shipped via intermediary countries.

 Hong Kong: Contact Hong Kong Customs